Super-Linear Growth of the Capacity-Achieving Input Support for the Amplitude-Constrained AWGN Channel: Convergence of the Capacity-Achieving Output

-This result may be understood intuitively as follows.
+\end{theorem} This result may be understood intuitively as follows.
 The capacity achieving output distribution $f_A^\star$ optimizes $I(X;Y) = H(Y) - H(Y|X) = H(Y) - \log(\sqrt{2\pi e})$; therefore, $f_A^\star$ is also the output distribution with maximum entropy.
-Moreover, when $A$ is large, most of the mass of $f_A^\star$ lies within the bulk interior of $[-A,A]$.
-For such a distribution to have maximum entropy, it should be close to the uniform distribution in the bulk interior of $[-A,A]$.
-Therefore, the $TV$ distance between $f_A^\star$ and $f_{\text{unif,A}}$ is small.
+Moreover, when $A$ is large, $f_A^\star$ is mostly supported within the bulk interior of $[-A,A]$, with ignorable mass lying outside of the interval.
+For such a distribution to have maximum entropy, it should be quite close to the uniform distribution on $[-A,A]$, except near the boundary of $[-A,A]$.
+Therefore, the $\chi^2$ divergence between $\tilde f_A^\star$ and $\operatorname{Unif}([-\pi,\pi])$ should be small, with the only issue of boundary effects to be handled carefully. \cite{zhangDiscreteNoneinformativePriors1994} has provided very precise analysis on how close is $\tilde f_A^\star$ to the uniform distribution on the bulk interior of $[-A,A]$ and the bounds we need to control the boundary effects.
+His results are crucial to the proof of this theorem, which is provided in the appendix.